-\begin{Obs} In \citet{he2011}, the authors introduce the concept of large-loss aversion degree (LLAD), defined as $\lim_{x\rightarrow +\infty} \frac{u_{-}\!\left(x\right)}{u_{+}\!\left(x\right)}$ (assuming that the limit exists), which can be interpreted as measuring ``the ratio between the pain of a substantial loss and the pleasure of a gain of the same magnitude'' \citep[Subsection~3.2]{he2011}.
+\begin{remark} In \citet{he2011}, the authors introduce the concept of large-loss aversion degree (LLAD), defined as $\lim_{x\rightarrow +\infty} \frac{u_{-}\!\left(x\right)}{u_{+}\!\left(x\right)}$ (assuming that the limit exists), which can be interpreted as measuring ``the ratio between the pain of a substantial loss and the pleasure of a gain of the same magnitude'' \citep[Subsection~3.2]{he2011}.
 In our particular model, it is straightforward to see that

-so our \autoref{a>b} is in agreement with Theorem~1 in the above paper for one-step models.
-However, we will see that, unlike in the single-period model \citep[Corollary~4]{he2011}, in our continuous-time complete model the condition $\alpha<\beta$ alone is insufficient to ensure well-posedness. \end{Obs}
+so our Proposition~\ref{a>b} is in agreement with Theorem~1 in the above paper for one-step models.
+However, we will see that, unlike in the single-period model \citep[Corollary~4]{he2011}, in our continuous-time complete model the condition $\alpha<\beta$ alone is insufficient to ensure well-posedness. \end{remark}

-Let us now introduce the following auxiliary lemma, which will be used later. \begin{Lem} Let $X$ be a random variable such that $X \geq 0$ a.s. and $\mathbb{E}\!\left[X\right]=+\infty$.
-Then for each nonnegative real number $b$, there exists some $a=a\!\left(b\right) \in \left[\left.b,+\infty\right)\right.$ such that $b=\mathbb{E}\!\left[X\wedge a\right]$. \end{Lem} \begin{proof} The result follows from straightforward applications of Lebesgue's Monotone and Dominated Convergence Theorems (respectively MCT and DCT for short), as well as of the Intermediate Value Theorem, and the proof is relegated to the appendix. \end{proof}
+Let us now introduce the following auxiliary lemma, which will be used later. \begin{lemma} Let $X$ be a random variable such that $X \geq 0$ a.s. and $\mathbb{E}\!\left[X\right]=+\infty$.
+Then for each nonnegative real number $b$, there exists some $a=a\!\left(b\right) \in \left[\left.b,+\infty\right)\right.$ such that $b=\mathbb{E}\!\left[X\wedge a\right]$. \end{lemma} \begin{proof} The result follows from straightforward applications of Lebesgue's Monotone and Dominated Convergence Theorems (respectively MCT and DCT for short), as well as of the Intermediate Value Theorem, and the proof is relegated to the appendix. \end{proof}